Digital-Identity-Labs/indiid-policies/README.md

 ## What is this?

 The legal aspects of setting up a web-based business are awkward.
-We want Indiid to be a good service to use and to be fair, but we also want to run a sustainable business that doesn't get destroyed by malicious litigation or abusive users.
+We want Indiid to be a good service to use and to be fair and transparent, but we also want to run a sustainable business that doesn't get destroyed by malicious litigation or abuse.

 Most of Indiid.net is not yet Open Source but it seems like a good idea to open our terms and policies straight away.
-Github will keep track of all revisions over time and handle suggestions.
-We'll consider pull-requests.
+Github will keep track of all revisions and handle suggestions.
+We'll definitely consider pull-requests, even from people who don't use Indiid.net.

 ## Terms, Warranty, etc.

-Yes, there are terms for our terms: We're not making any claims that these documents are fit for purpose at all.
+(Yes, there are terms for our terms) We're not making any claims that these documents are fit for purpose at all.

 These documents are a work-in-progress and may not be the current terms actually in use at Indiid.net.